 Who should get Sleep tracking apps?

-Apps for Weight loss, running and Walking often come with various tools that track your pace, distance, location and so on.
-But what about sleep?
-As it turns out, having such an application on your phone is just as important as using other mindfulness applications.
-Here are a few reasons why you should start using sleep tracking apps immediately
+Apps for Weight lossrunning, and Walking often come with various tools that track your pacedistancelocation, etc. But what about sleep?
+Having such an application on your phone is just as crucial as using other mindfulness applications.
+Here are a few reasons why you should start using sleep-tracking apps immediately.

-The apps we tested can’t diagnose sleep problems and they aren’t alternatives for a visit to the doctor.
+The apps we tested can’t diagnose sleep problems and aren’t alternatives for doctor visits.
 But if you’re looking for a fun and convenient way to track your sleep patterns and identify what, if anything, is causing marathon-length snooze fests, these apps will more than suffice.

-Sleeping with a sleep tracker on can seem like an impersonal experience compared to, say, enjoying a cup of chamomile tea before crawling into bed.
-With so many choices out there, what features should you be looking for?
-The following are the most important features you should be paying attention to when deciding which device is right for you.
-Ultimately, the device you decide on will be based on your personal preferences.
+Sleeping with a sleep tracker on can seem like an impersonal experience compared to enjoying a cup of chamomile tea before crawling into bed.
+With so many choices, what features should you be looking for?
+The following are the most important features to consider when deciding which device suits you.
+Ultimately, the device you choose will be based on your preferences.

-Pretty much everyone knows that lack of sleep can mess with your ability to think clearly.
-Sleep deprivation has also been tied to other health problems, such as diabetes and obesity.
+Everyone knows that lack of sleep can affect your ability to think clearly.
+Sleep deprivation has also been tied to other health problems like diabetes and obesity.
 Now there’s a new way to monitor your sleep: the Apple Watch.
-But do these devices actually work?
+But do these devices work?
 Do they have any medical value?
-It’s hard to say, because most of them haven’t been tested in independent studies.
+It’s hard to say because most of them have not been tested in independent studies.

 How sleep trackers work?